 I’ve come so far, only to watch tango die.

-I sit in vigil at the historic Clärchens Ballhaus, where people have persistently made their way to dance together amidst the ruins of Berlin for so many years.
+I sit in vigil at the historic Clärchens Ballhaus, where people have persistently come together to dance amid the ruins of Berlin for so many decades.

-I watch them fade away, week by week.
-The decline is heart-rending.
+The dancers fade away, week by week.
 Their frailty shows in fewer and fewer efforts.
 This week they seem to do nothing much more than side steps in different rhythms.
 These sexy girls don’t realize how much more there is to want from a tanguero.

 • • •

-We struggle against the floor, I lose control of my step twice, but my shame is invaded with their emotion and a new knowledge breaches inside me: No one gives a fuck about tango.
+We struggle against the floor, I lose control of my step twice, but my shame is invaded with their emotion and a new knowledge breaches: No one gives a fuck about tango.

 They do care about the intensity, the nuclear power of our irreversible fusion of physical unity and improvisation.